 The praise?
 It was for them being apparent role models for the Muslim community.

 [bctt tweet=”Why wasn’t the issue with the lyrics, I ask. ” username=”wearethetempest”]

 Why weren’t there issues with the lyrics, too?
 Every other day or so, something about Muslims makes the news.
 I totally understand the need to push back on stereotypes and speak for ourselves, especially as it relates to Muslim men and their place in society.

-Deen Squad had tried once again, with their rhymes, to encourage Muslim men in particular to struggle for heaven, because while others have their “broads in Atlanta,” Muslim men’ll have their wives in Jannah.
+Deen Squad had tried once again, with their rhymes, to encourage Muslim men, in particular, to struggle for heaven, because while others have their “broads in Atlanta,” Muslim men have their wives in Jannah.